remult/remult/docs/docs/entity-relations.md

 #### Contextual Repository: Tailored Operations for Related Data

 The `relations` method serves as a specialized repository, tightly associated with the particular customer you supply to it.
 This dedicated repository offers a tailored context for performing operations related to the specific customer's connection to orders.
 It enables you to seamlessly find related records, insert new ones, calculate counts, and perform other relevant actions within the precise scope of that customer's relationship with orders.
-This versatile capability streamlines the management of intricate relationships in your Remult application, ensuring your data interactions remain organized and efficient.
+This versatile capability streamlines the management of intricate relationships in your application, ensuring your data interactions remain organized and efficient.

 Remult's repository methods empower you to seamlessly manage and interact with related data, making it easier to work with complex data structures and relationships in your applications.
 Whether you need to insert related records or load unfetched relations, these tools provide the flexibility and control you need to handle your data efficiently.